aku006/bixly-interview-test/README.md

         "vehicle_garage/boats": "http://127.0.0.1:8000/vehicle_garage/boats"
     }

-This token will only last for five minutes, however, and eventually, you'll hit a point where the response will tell you to refresh your token.
-In that case, open up a new tab, and go to "http://127.0.0.1:8000/api/token/refresh" (no slash at the end!), making sure that `POST` is selected.
+This token will only last for ten minutes, however, and eventually, you'll hit a point where the response will tell you your token is invalid or expired.
+Whenever this happens, open up a new tab, and go to "http://127.0.0.1:8000/api/token/refresh" (no slash at the end!), making sure that `POST` is selected.
 Here, it will tell you that a "refresh" field is required, so go to the body tab, and enter "refresh" as your key and your refresh token as the value.
 This will then give you a new access token; replace your old expired token with this new one in whichever tab you're working with.
+You may want to leave this tab open in case you need to refresh your token again; unlike the access token, you can reuse the refresh token.

+## Testing HTTP Requests
+First, go to the cars link as shown ("http://127.0.0.1:8000/vehicle_garage/cars").
+This will open up a new tab for you to work with.
+Before you do anything:
+1. Go to the Authorization tab.
+2. Select "Bearer Token" on the Type dropdown menu.
+The authentication token will carry over from the page you came from; if your token expires while you are still on this tab, make sure you update *this* tab's Authorization Bearer Token with your new access token after refreshing it.

+This list will be empty by default, so we will first test out the `POST` HTTP request to `CREATE` some new car models.
+Select `POST` from the dropdown menu, then go to the "Body" tab and select "form-data."
+Add the following fields to the Key column:
+* car_make
+* car_model
+* car_year
+* car_seats
+* car_color
+* car_vin
+* car_curr_mileage
+* car_service_interval
+* car_next_service

+Some things to note for the values:
+* `car_year`, `car_seats`, `car_curr_mileage`, and `car_service_interval` must all be positive integers
+* `car_vin` must be 17 characters
+* `car_next_service` must be formatted as YYYY-MM-DD

+Not following any of these rules will not allow you to send a `POST` request and create a new car.

+Add three cars; these can be any of your choosing.
+You can use a random VIN generator for the `car_vin` field.
+Fill in the respective fields, and then send a `POST` request after all have been filled out.
+Each time you fill